 As such, I am happy to share news regarding some efforts at UTSA that will help us to frame our campus conversations.

 The first is a new President’s Initiative on Diversity and Inclusion.
 This initiative will lead campus explorations on a variety of broad topics that contribute to the vision of UTSA as a multicultural discovery enterprise.
 Utilizing expertise from both inside and outside our campus, this task force will take a scholarly approach to creating opportunities for our students, faculty and staff to hear from thought leaders and engage in dialogue on issues ranging from free speech to creating inclusive environments.
 Given our role as a Hispanic Serving Institution in one of the most diverse cities in the country, I believe UTSA should serve as a national model in terms of how we create opportunities for our community to enhance their understanding of these complex issues.

-The second is UTSA’s new Campus Climate Conversations.
+The second is UTSA’s new Campus Climate Conversations (since renamed the Student Action Coalition).
 This student-centric effort will involve designing and running forums, retreats and trainings to engage our community in dialogue around topics such as inclusiveness, civic discourse, equity and tolerance.
 The programming agenda will be heavily driven by the Student Government Association, with facilitation support by Dean of Students Kevin Price and the Office of the Vice President for Student Affairs.
 With broad student, faculty and staff representation, this effort will include creating sounding board mechanisms for students to raise issues regarding UTSA’s current campus climate for underrepresented groups.